sguox002/leetcode/leetcode-all.md

 ->>

 ## array
+<<-363	Max Sum of Rectangle No Larger Than K    		38.2%	Hard
+idea: get all possible submatrices and reduce to 1d array, and then find max subarray sum <=k.
+->>

 <<-419	Battleships in a Board    		70.6%	Medium
 battle ship are horizontal or vertical, battleship are separated at least one empty cell. if we see empty + x horizontal or vertical we add one ship.